 (Pocket-lint) - Halo was a radical new arrival when it first splashed onto the scene, but is now, years later, very much one of gaming's most revered franchises.
-It's been helping Microsoft to sell consoles since the first Xbox, and it looks like Halo Infinite will do the same for the Xbox Series X.
+It's been helping Microsoft to sell consoles since the first Xbox, and it looks like Halo Infinite will do the same for the Xbox Series X, albeit not until a year after launch.

-We've now seen gameplay of the next iteration for Master Chief and the rest of the gang, and we've gathered everything there is to know right here for you.
+We've now seen plenty of gameplay of the next iteration for Master Chief and the rest of the gang, and we've gathered everything there is to know right here for you.

 Halo Infinite story